Mitchellpkt/TrackSubtract/README.md

 -  As a separate approach from the method described above, it might be easier to simply apply blind source separation methods (perhaps singular spectrum analysis / SSA) to `SongAndSignal`, then only recombine sources that don't show strong signal correlation with `SongTrue`.

--  To test whether or not a removal has been successful is as simple as checking the output against the music identification service again. :- ) If it can recognize the song from the output, another treatment is necessary.

 -  So far, I have been working with mono-channels recordings.
 It appears that if I had two microphones, I could use independent component analysis (ICA) to separate sources, which would be extremely powerful...
 The DUET blind source Separation method can separate any number of sources using only two mics.
 I wonder if recording `SongAndSignal` with a stereo mic would be sufficient to open this toolbox, though I don't think I want to impose that constraint.

 -  Principal component analysis (PCA) might be able to complete the task without the multi-mic requirement of ICA.

+-  To test whether or not a removal has been successful is as simple as checking the output against the music identification service again.
+If it can recognize the song from the output, another treatment is necessary to scrub its remnants.

+-  Thanks to the Insight Remote 2018 cohort and Amir Assadi for helping me bounce ideas around. :- )